 Soccer with a team is great.
 But at Techne, we believe that it’s paramount for players to also develop an individual relationship with the ball and the game.
 This habit of independence contributes to commitment, a sense of discipline, and confidence.
 In addition to spending time with the ball, players can also benefit from watching soccer.

-Here’s a basic guide to help get you going along the path of support.
+Here’s a basic guide of soccer skill development to help get you going along the path of support.

 Dribbling the Soccer Ball